myuwi/mona-library-bot/README.md

 yarn build
 ```

-Make sure to also check [CHANGELOG.md](CHANGELOG.md) for breaking changes
+Be sure to also check [CHANGELOG.md](CHANGELOG.md) for breaking changes